Sky blue ocean waves. Yellow chrysanthemum buds. A tidy row of tiny green hexagons. Welcome to the technicolor world of Japanese washi tape.

-Perhaps you’ve encountered washi tape — on a care package sent by an overseas friend, in a loved one’s scrapbook — or you’ve seen the brightly colored rolls on craft store shelves and wondered how to use them.
-Whether you’re a natural hobbyist or dabbling in crafting for the first time, there’s certainly a place for washi tape in your creative routines.
+Perhaps you’ve encountered washi tape on a care package sent by an overseas friend or in a loved one’s scrapbook.
+Or you’ve seen the brightly-colored rolls on craft store shelves and wondered how to use them.
+Whether you’re a natural hobbyist or dabbling in crafting for the first time, there’s certainly a place for Japanese washi tape in your creative routine.

 This guide to washi tape will help you introduce it into your existing craft projects — or to use it to start a new hobby entirely.